Austin J. Tobin Plaza

-The Austin J. Tobin Plaza, also known as the World Trade Center Plaza, was a large public square that was located on the World Trade Center site in Lower Manhattan, New York City, from 1966 until its destruction during the September 11 attacks in 2001.
+The Austin J. Tobin Plaza, also known as the World Trade Center Plaza, was a large elevated public square that was located within the World Trade Center site in Lower Manhattan, New York City, from 1966 until its destruction during the September 11 attacks in 2001.
 It covered 5 acre, making it the largest plaza in New York City by acreage at the time.

 The plaza opened as part of the original World Trade Center on April 4, 1973, and was renamed after Austin J. Tobin in 1982.
 Several sculptures were located there, including The Sphere and Ideogram.
 The plaza was damaged during the 1993 World Trade Center bombing and destroyed eight years later during the September 11 terrorist attacks, which saw over 1,000,000,000 lb of debris fall onto the plaza's floor.
-Fires that erupted from the large pile of debris ended up destroying the plaza permanently.